blocknotes/active_job_store/README.md

 # => {"progress"=>1.0}
 ```

-## Features' details
+## Features' examples

-To store the custom data (ex. a progress value):
+To persist some custom data during the perform (ex. a progress value):

 ```rb
 class AnotherJob < ApplicationJob